 - 4.1.
-A Firm shall: - 4.1.1. take such steps as may reasonably be expected of it to ensure that it is able to meet claims against it arising from being in Practice; and - 4.1.2. arrange Qualifying Insurance which meets the limits specified in Regulations 4.2 to 4.4.
+A Firm shall: - 4.1.1. take such steps as may reasonably be expected of it to ensure that it is able to meet claims against it arising from being in Practice; and - 4.1.2. unless regulation 4.5 applies, arrange Qualifying Insurance which meets the limits specified in Regulations 4.2 to 4.4. - 4.2 Subject to Regulation 4.3 and 4.4, the annual minimum limit of indemnity shall be £2.0 million for any single claim and in aggregate.

-- 4.2 Subject to Regulation 4.3 and 4.4, the annual minimum limit of indemnity shall be £1.5 million for any one claim and in total. - 4.3.
-Where the Firm's Gross Fee Income is less than £600,000, the annual minimum limit of indemnity for any one claim and in total shall be a sum equal to two and a half times its Gross Fee Income subject to a minimum level of £100,000. - 4.4.
-For Firms licensed by ICAS under the Designated Professional Body arrangements and those authorised by the Financial Conduct Authority (or any relevant successor body) to conduct insurance mediation activities, the minimum limit of indemnity required for those activities must be equivalent to at least €1,120,200 for any one claim and €1,680,300 in total.
+- 4.3.
+Where the Firm's Gross Fee Income is less than £800,000, the annual minimum limit of indemnity for any single claim and in aggregate shall be a sum equal to two and a half times its Gross Fee Income subject to a minimum level of £250,000. - 4.4.
+For Firms licensed by ICAS under the Designated Professional Body arrangements and those authorised by the Financial Conduct Authority (or any relevant successor body) to conduct insurance distribution activities, the minimum limit of indemnity required for those activities must be equivalent to at least €1,300,380 for any single claim and €1,924,560 in aggregate.
 This may form part of, or be in addition to, the minimum limit of indemnity required for the Firm's other activities under Regulations 4.2 and 4.3. - 4.5.
-Gross Fee Income shall be based on the accounting year of the Firm which immediately precedes the start of the policy. - 4.6.
-If the Committee is satisfied that a group (however composed) of Firms has shown that together they comply with these Regulations, it is at the Committee's discretion to allow that group to be treated as a single entity (compound firm) for the purposes of these Regulations. - 4.7.
-The annual minimum limit of indemnity required under Regulations 4.2 to 4.4 can include a self-insured excess in the aggregate provided that the aggregate excess is no more than £30,000 multiplied by the number of Principals.
+If a Firms Gross Fee Income is in excess of £50 million then it is not required to put in place a policy of Quantifying Insurance but should have appropriate arrangements in place to ensure it is able to comply with 4.1. - 4.6.
+Gross Fee Income shall be based on the accounting year of the Firm which immediately precedes the start of the policy. - 4.7.
+If the Committee is satisfied that a group (however composed) of Firms has shown that together they comply with these Regulations, it is at the Committee's discretion to allow that group to be treated as a single entity (compound firm) for the purposes of these Regulations. - 4.8.
+A policy of Qualifying Insurance required under Regulations 4.2 to 4.4 may include an aggregate excess, provided that the maximum aggregate excess does not exceed the higher of either £3,000, or 3% of a Firms Gross Fee Income.